 By multitasking, we mean running 14 or more Chrome browser tabs open at a time, on playing Stranger Things on Netflix, and the other playing The X-Files on Hulu.
 All that while, Sims Mobile game is playing in the background.

 Potential users like high school and college kids, as well non-computer savvy folks will enjoy long hours on this Lenovo Chromebook Flex 5 browsing the Internet, shopping, and watching the latest Netflix releases.
 While on that, expect long hours on the battery: up to 10 hours, to be more specific of what Lenovo is promising.
 Surprisingly, the Flex 5 really lives up to the hype, which is a rarity.

-A few years back, it was understandable for traditional laptop users to dismiss Chromebooks as laptop alternatives, or even consider them to be lesser devices that can’t handle every day workloads, and only ideal for after-work browsing and entertainment.
-Now, Chromebooks like the Lenovo Chromebook Flex 5 are no longer alternatives, they can practically do all tasks a traditional laptop can, provided the app being used can run on Chrome OS.
+A few years back, it was understandable for traditional laptop users to dismiss Chromebooks as laptop alternatives, or even consider them to be lesser devices that can’t handle everyday workloads and are only ideal for after-work browsing and entertainment.
+Now, Chromebooks like the Lenovo Chromebook Flex 5 are no longer alternatives, they can practically do all tasks you would ordinarily do on a traditional laptop.

 The Lenovo Chromebook Flex 5 (82B80006UX) is, to put it simply, one such Chromebook that will put any and all lingering doubts to rest.
 This Chromebook is an excellent fusion of affordability and premium functionality, resulting in a device that readily offers great value to users who don’t utilize a computer enough to justify paying $1000 or more for it.
 It offers all the muscle you’d need in a laptop – a responsive touchscreen, a 2-in-1 design, dedicated media keys and pretty much all the ports you would need in a day’s work to name a few.